douglasmakey/shelldon/README.md

 sat "Chicos voy a llegar 5 minutos tarde a la reunion" --set to=english --set from=spanish Guys, I'm going to be 5 minutes late to the meeting.
 ```

+So the ability to handle dynamic prompts with args and use them makes Shelldon a useful tool for me.

 ## TODO